openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

 ![IFTTT services2](../Images/IFTTT_services2.png)

-* You will see your Maker Key as the last part of the URL; copy and paste that last part (the red underlined part as shown)
+* You will see your Maker Key as the last part of the URL; copy and paste that last part (the red circled part as shown)

 ![IFTTT markerkey](../Images/IFTTT_makerkey.png)